The oldest public wildflower garden in the United States

 The inflorescence is a stalked raceme rising from the upper leaf axils.
 Stalks are often to 6 inches long, smooth and pinkish-red colored.
 The raceme usually has 2 to 6 stalked flowers.

-The flowers are in common with the bean/pea family with a pinkish to purplish corolla of five irregular petals, one held upright forming the larger 'banner' or 'standard'.
+The flowers are in a common form of the bean/pea family with a pinkish to purplish corolla (sometimes more whitish) of five irregular petals.
+The largest one is held upright forming the larger 'banner' or 'standard', it is notched at the center top.
 Darker colored veining is often visible on this petal.
-Two others are laterals and jut out in a forward position, mostly concealing the two joined petals which form the keel.
+Two others are laterals that jut out in a forward position, mostly concealing the two joined petals which form the keel.
 The reproductive parts are enclosed within the keel and consist of 10 stamens and a single carpel with a single style.
 Stamen filaments are greenish-white with yellow anthers at maturity.
 The calyx of the flower is a slightly deeper color with 5 unequal lobes.

 Habitat: Marsh Pea grows from long thin rhizomes which allow the plant to spread vegetatively.
 As the common name implies, it is found in wet to moist areas where it can receive adequate sun and other plants to climb on.
 The flowers are attractive and slightly fragrant.